Chart Color Schemes

 Margate has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects likely affecting this region.
+AreaSearch identified 18 projects likely affecting the region.
 Notable initiatives include Redcliffe Peninsula Foreshore Masterplan, Peninsula Private Hospital Redevelopment, Redcliffe Peninsula Cycleway Network, and Tydal Woody Point (Tydal Sands & Tydal Oceana).
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.